puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-identity.md

 Users can sign into Microsoft Edge with more than one account, add profiles and then sign into each profile using different accounts.

 > [!NOTE]
-> If users want to browse unauthenticated, they can add profile or browse using the Guest profile.
+> If users want to browse unauthenticated, they can add a profile or browse using the Guest profile.

 ## Authentication and features